WuraAderele/Cloud-Architecting/Mini-Case-Study-4.md

 ## 🎯 Solution

-The end goal is for to set up an environment that looks like this:
+The end goal is for to set up an environment with resources that interact as shown below:

 <p align = "center">
   <img src="https://cdn.qwiklabs.com/UE5MydlafU0QvN7zdaOLo%2BVxvETvmuPJh%2B9kZxQnOzE%3D" />